 “That’s Humphrey.
 Oh shove up Humph!” commands the wife.

 The dog doesn’t move.
-Stays staring out with eyes as sad as a drunk’s.
+Stays staring out at the road with eyes as sad as a drunk’s.
 They drive us bumpily, erratically, towards the closest town.
 We should have missed the last bus to Durdle Door, but with wonderful countryside timing the bus is 20 minutes late.
 We pile out of the car just as the bus dodders round the corner, grunting and grumbling to itself, and load on the three-quarter empty Wessex, Dorset & South Somerset service.

 Dropping us off at the stop for Durdle Door, the bus driver is concerned.